 Man rescued from Channel after attempting solo swim to France

-A cold and tired swimmer was rescued from the English Channel after attempting a solo swim to France off the Kent coast.
+A cold and tired swimmer was rescued from the English channel after trying to swim to France solo from the Kent coast.

 Emergency services spent nearly eight hours searching for the male swimmer, who was eventually found just 500 metres off Dover.